Qrivi/kareer-ms-user/README.md

 ## Artifacts

 - `lib-user` is published as a Java library to [maven.qrivi.dev](https://maven.qrivi.dev) (public Maven repository).
 Needs to be build and pushed manually by a developer.
 - `ms-user` is published as a Docker image to [docker.qrivi.dev](https://docker.qrivi.dev) (private Docker registry).
-Is built and publisched automatically by GitHub Actions CI/CD.
+Is built and published automatically by GitHub Actions CI/CD.